 Note: Just to let you know, this article contains affiliate links.
 This means Elite Content Marketer gets a commission if you sign up through us, at no extra cost to you.
 I only recommend products that I personally find valuable and enjoy.
 I appreciate your support!

 If you want to skip the detailed analysis, Buzzsprout is my top pick for free podcast hosting — it’s easy to use, reliable, and doesn’t skimp on any essential podcasting features.
-As a bonus you’ll get a free $20 Amazon gift card when you sign up for a paid Buzzsprout plan through this link.
+As a bonus, you’ll get a $20 Buzzsprout Credit (sent after 2nd paid invoice) when you sign up for a paid Buzzsprout plan through this link.

 Ditch “Unlimited Storage And Forever Free” Media Hosting